tavicu/homebridge-samsung-tizen/README.md

 }]
 ```

-### By default only the ON / OFF switch will be created for the TV.
-If you can create more custom switches.
+### By default only the ON / OFF switch will be created for the TV. you do have the option to create more custom switches with different actions.
 **Adding custom switches will not remove the default one (ON/OFF)**

 ```